arkansoap/test-git/README.md

 - Pour ignorer tous les fichiers d'un type on utilise *[.type]
 - Pour ignorer tous les fichiers d'un type dans tous les dossiers on utilise **/[.type]

+## Large File Storage :

+- [Here is a link](https://git-lfs.github.com/) to install and learn to use the LFS extension